Your IP address is:

 • Can an IP address pinpoint my location?

 Your device's IP address can't give away your precise location.
-However, it contains data related to the city you're currently in and the ISP, so you can get a rough idea where a person is located just from the IP.
+However, it contains data related to the city you're currently in and the ISP, so you can get a rough idea of where a person is located just from the IP.